DestinE-Climate-DT/Climate-DT-catalog/catalogs/obs/catalog/AVISO/scripts/README.md

 Sea level anomaly is defined as the height of water over the mean sea surface in a given time and region.
 In this dataset sea level anomalies are computed with respect to a twenty-year mean reference period (1993-2012) using up-to-date altimeter standard

-Two version are availalbe:
-- vDT2024: Regularly updated; based on 2024 version of Level-2 input data (currently supported by AQUA)
+Data from the "vDT2024" is available: Regularly updated; based on 2024 version of Level-2 input data (currently supported by AQUA)
-- vDT2021: No longer updated; based on 2021 version of Level-2 input data (old AQUA version, now deprecated)

 ## Download and processing